Degrees & Programs

 Yes.
 The 24-credit hour Indiana principal licensure courses are included in our master’s program.
 Please note that if you are employed in another state, it is up to the student to learn if the license will be accepted in that state.
 IU makes no guarantees that it will transfer.
 If you are unsure if you are eligible for the Indiana principal’s license, please contact the Indiana Department of Education to discuss your particular situation.

 How much does the program cost?

-As of spring 2017, IU in-state tuition for an online graduate student is $489.95/credit (this includes distance fees).
-Out-of-state online courses are $574.02/credit (includes distance education fees).
+Visit this page to see the current rates for online graduate programs.
 Students should check Student Central for future increases.
 The Office of Graduate Studies also has an FAQ section that may be helpful with additional information.